-In this paper, we investigate factors that can substantially boost the DNN ability to recognize objects in OoD orientations and illuminations.
+In this paper, we investigate factors that drive the emergence of invariant neurons and as a result substantially boost the DNN ability to recognize objects in OoD orientations and illuminations.
 In particular, we discover that the following factors, summarized in Fig. 1, have a remarkable impact:

-- Late-stopping: DNNs are usually trained until the validation recognition accuracy (which is indistribution) converges.
+1. Late-stopping: DNNs are usually trained until the validation recognition accuracy (which is in-distribution) converges.
 We found that in many cases the OoD recognition accuracy improves slowly, yet consistently, after the validation (indistribution) accuracy has converged.
-This finding is surprising as classic machine learning theory suggests early-stopping as a regularization mechanism [14], and we found that the opposite is beneficial to improve OoD generalization in DNNs.
-We call this approach "late-stopping". - 2.
-Tuning the batch normalization parameter: Batch normalization (BN) is known to have an impact in OoD recognition accuracy [15].
+This finding is surprising as classic machine learning theory suggests earlystopping as a regularization mechanism (Yao, Rosasco, & Caponnetto, 2007b), and we found that the opposite is beneficial to improve OoD generalization in DNNs.
+We call this approach "late-stopping".

+- 2. Tuning the batch normalization parameter: Batch normalization (BN) is known to have an impact in OoD recognition accuracy (Schneider et al., 2020).
 We found that tuning the only hyperparameter of BN, i.e., the momentum, yields substantial gains of OoD recognition accuracy.
 This approach is denoted as "tuned BN". - 3.
 Neural activity invariance loss: Motivated by the aforementioned finding in previous works that invariant neural representations leads to improvements of the OoD recognition accuracy, we include an additional term in the loss function to encourage this phenomenon.
 This loss term takes the Euclidean distance between neural activity corresponding to pairs of images from the same category on an intermediate layer.
 By minimizing this loss term, the neural activity tends to be invariant for objects of the same category even in different viewing conditions.
 We do not consider that pairs of images from different categories should have distinguishable neural activity, since the classification loss term already encourages this.
 We call this approach "invariance loss" in short.